Authentication vs. authorization

-Authentication is the process of proving that you are who you say you are.
+Authentication is the process of proving that you're who you say you are.
 This is achieved by verification of the identity of a person or device.
 It's sometimes shortened to AuthN.
 The Microsoft identity platform uses the OpenID Connect protocol for handling authentication.

 Authorization is the act of granting an authenticated party permission to do something.
 It specifies what data you're allowed to access and what you can do with that data.
 Authorization is sometimes shortened to AuthZ.
 The Microsoft identity platform uses the OAuth 2.0 protocol for handling authorization.

-Multifactor authentication is the act of providing an additional factor of authentication to an account.
+Multifactor authentication is the act of providing another factor of authentication to an account.
 This is often used to protect against brute force attacks.
-It is sometimes shortened to MFA or 2FA.
+It's sometimes shortened to MFA or 2FA.
 The Microsoft Authenticator can be used as an app for handling two-factor authentication.
 For more information, see multifactor authentication.

 Authentication and authorization using the Microsoft identity platform